Chapter 77 – Tragedy Strikes

 It is a dreadful disease.
 Despite constant transfusions it cannot be stopped.

-We spent the last night all together in the hospital by her bedside, holding hands and signing songs.
+We spent the last night together in the hospital by her bedside, holding hands and signing songs to keep her memory alive.

 When she died I suffered not just the burden of grief.
 There were also the self-recriminations for not having done more to discover and enjoy her presence when she had been with us.